Exploring LLM Cryptocurrency Trading Through Fact-Subjectivity Aware Reasoning: Introduction

-To evaluate the performance of FS-ReasoningAgent in cryptocurrency trading, we conducted experiments on BTC, ETH, and SOL under both bull and bear market conditions between November 2023 and July 2024.
+To evaluate the performance of FS-ReasoningAgent in cryptocurrency trading, we conduct experiments on BTC, ETH, and SOL under both bull and bear market conditions between November 2023 and July 2024.
 The results show that our approach significantly outperforms CryptoTrade across all three cryptocurrencies in both bull and bear markets, achieving substantial increases in both returns and sharpe ratios.
-Moreover, FS-ReasoningAgent achieves results comparable to the traditional trading strategy - Buy and Hold, representing a clear improvement not achieved by CryptoTrade.
-Furthermore, our ablation study of the FS-ReasoningAgent provides two interesting insights: relying on subjective information leads to higher returns in bull markets, while focusing on factual data can result in better performance in bear markets.
+Moreover, FS-ReasoningAgent achieves results comparable to the traditional trading strategy - Buy and Hold.
+Furthermore, our ablation study of the FS-ReasoningAgent provides interesting insights: \textit{relying on subjective information leads to higher returns in bull markets, while focusing on factual data can result in better performance in bear markets.}